-For more information on SSH keys, check out the official GitHub docs.
+For more details on SSH keys, check out the official GitHub docs.

 Generate new SSH keys:

-There are a few different ways to generate SSH keys.
-I recommend following the GitHub docs where you'll find instructions for Windows, Mac and Linux.
+There are several ways to create SSH keys.
+I recommend you to follow the documentation on GitHub Docs - there are instructions for Windows, Mac and Linux.

 Step 3: Add your SSH key to GitHub

-As a prerequisite to pushing your local development on GitHub, you need to add your SSH key to GitHub.
-Follow the official documentation from GitHub.
+As a prerequisite to pushing your local development to GitHub, you need to add your SSH key to GitHub.
+To do so, follow the official GitHub documentation.

 You can test whether you've set up the SSH key correctly by:

 Step 4: Set up your SSH key in Raidboxes

 RAIDBOXES allows you to connect to your server via an SSH connection.
 First of all, we'll need to register the SSH key in the GUI (graphical user interface).

 To do this, log in to the RAIDBOXES dashboard.
 Select the BOX you wish to connect to via SSH.

 Go to Settings > SSH: